lytemar/Ansys-Mechanical-Scripts/spreadsheet_output/README.md

     for all analysis times, or the last time only.
 The named selections that are of interest are placed in a Tree Grouping folder called `Results Scoping`.

+- ### get_max_dir_acceleration_for_results_in_tree_folder.py
+  - For results objects that are in a tree folder, read the results table and write the maximum directional acceleration to spreadsheet for a list of directions.

 - ### get_max_dir_deformation_for_results_in_tree_folder.py
   - For results objects that are in a tree folder, read the results table and write the maximum directional deformation to spreadsheet for a list of directions.